localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

   They can not be overridden.
 - In-place [version upgrades](https://docs.aws.amazon.com/managed-flink/latest/java/how-in-place-version-upgrades.html) and [roll-backs](https://docs.aws.amazon.com/managed-flink/latest/java/how-system-rollbacks.html) are not supported
 - [Snapshot/savepoint management](https://docs.aws.amazon.com/managed-flink/latest/java/how-snapshots.html) is not implemented
-- CloudWatch and CloudTrail integration is not implemented
+- CloudTrail integration and CloudWatch metrics is not implemented.
+  The application logging level defaults to `INFO` and can not be overridden.